 In 2015, Doyle's Guide listed Nick as a recommended construction lawyer NSW.
-Nick was also named in Doyle's Guide 2016 as a recommended construction and infrastructure lawyer in NSW.
+Nick was also named in Doyle's Guide 2016 and 2018 as a recommended construction and infrastructure lawyer in NSW.
 In the 2019 edition of The Best Lawyers in Australia, Nick is recognised as a leading Alternative Dispute Resolution and Construction and Infrastructure lawyer.

 Nick was admitted as a solicitor in NSW in 1987.
 He is admitted to practice in the Supreme Court of NSW and High Court of Australia.